ndf-zz/flippnlr/README.md

-Drag out wires as a pair and attach to winder spindle near screw with a small piece of tape, leaving 20mm to 50mm of spare wire betweem the screw and the marked section.
+Drag out wires as a pair and attach to winder spindle near screw with a small piece of tape, leaving 20mm to 50mm of spare wire between the screw and the marked section.
 Move home tape to the side.

 ![Attach Wires](images/attach_wires.jpg "Attach Wires")